 Nepal is a kingdom of the Himalayas beside the country of the festival.
 We have more than 55 festivals in Nepal within a year.
 Nepalese celebrate every year and national festivals are fixed dates, and religious.
 It is managed by astrologers as the lunar calendar of Nepal.
 These festivals are celebrating for long years as entertainment prospects when there were no entertainment things.

-New Year is new days of Nepali people which are known as “Navabarsha”.
-It is every first day of Nepali month Baishakh and it is the month of April as AD calendar.
+New Year is a new day for Nepali people which is known as “Navabarsha”.
+It is every first day of the Nepali month of Baishakh and it is the month of April as the AD calendar.

 Saraswati puja is known as Shree Panchami and celebrates the birthday occasion of the god Saraswati, as learning god in Nepal.
 And if they have a baby this is the first day to start their writing and read through her/his parents.
 So, all schools will celebrate with their students and teacher worship photo of goddess Saraswati and have sweet things.
 Because it occurs between January and February.

 Shivaratri (Maha Shivaratri):

 This festival is in February/March and it is called Phagu in Nepal.
 Colorful festivals play with water and mixed color then with each other.
 This day is the examination of the demon.
 When Holika was trying to burn her brother's son Prahlad in the fire but instead of Prahlad, Holika burns in that fire so from that occasion Nepali is celebrating Holi's name through “Holika”, a winning celebration.

 Ghode Jatra (Festival of Horses):